 - sleep disturbance

 The most common cause of elevated testosterone levels in women is PCOS.
-Blood sugar dysregulation and high insulin (or insulin resistance) are found in women who have PCOS.
+Blood sugar dysregulation and high insulin levels (due to insulin resistance) are also found in women with PCOS.

-Keeping testosterone at optimal levels is all about supporting your body’s production of the hormone so it can work in tandem with other sex hormones (like estrogen and progesterone) as well as neurotransmitters.
+Keeping testosterone at optimal levels is all about supporting your body’s production of the hormone so that it can work in tandem with the other sex hormones (like estrogen and progesterone) and neurotransmitters.